Model selection in the space of Gaussian models invariant by symmetry: Introduction

-The procedure to do model selection will be described in Section \ref{modelselection} and we will illustrate this procedure with Frets' data (see \cite{Frets}) and several examples for selection within cyclic groups, including a high dimensional example with $p=100$ (Section \ref{practical}).
+The procedure to do model selection will be described in Section \ref{modelselection} and we will illustrate this procedure with Frets' data (see \cite{Frets}) and several examples for selection within cyclic groups, including a high dimensional example with $p=100$ (Section \ref{practical}) and a real data example \cite{Miller} with $p=150$ in Section 4 of the Supplement.